eth-cscs/Tiled-MM/README.md

 - The user can reuse the same context (and thus the same device memory) for many multiplications which can lead to significant performance improvements.
 - Fully templatized, supporting arbitrary data types.
 - Ported to both `NVIDIA` and `AMD` GPUs.

-## Limitations

-These are just current limitations which are planned to be handled in some future release.
-- At the moment supports only the column-major ordering of `A, B` and `C`, but this can be easily improved.

 ## Building and Installing